mmuller88/aws-api-gw-petstore-example/README.md

 # Projen

-[Projen](https://github.com/projen/projen) is a very cool framework to synth git files.
+[Projen](https://github.com/projen/projen) is a very cool framework to automatically synth project files.
 If you want make changes to git files like .gitignore or the package.json use .projen.js and run

 ```
 npx projen